-As the AAR and the Appellate Authority have been instituted under the respective State / Union Territory Act and not the Central Act, the ruling given by the AAR and AAAR will be applicable only within the jurisdiction of the concerned state or union territory.
+As the AAR and the AAAR have been instituted under the respective State / Union Territory Act and not the Central Act, the ruling given by the AAR and AAAR will be applicable only within the jurisdiction of the concerned State or Union Territory.
 Thus, an advance ruling in case of an applicant in Kerala cannot be made applicable to another division of the same company located in Karnataka.
-This has the potential to create an absurd scenario where the jurisdictional officer of the division located in Karnataka may choose not to abide by the Advance Ruling issued by the Kerala AAR to another division of the same company in Kerala.
-Similarly, a situation may also arise wherein the Authority for Advance Ruling in different States may conclude differently in respect of the same issue.
-Since the advance ruling is binding on the concerned officer or the jurisdictional officer only in respect of the applicant, the above mentioned officers may apply the law in a different manner with respect to another registered person under his jurisdiction.
-As such it is strongly suggested that a centralised appellate authority be constituted to assure uniformity across India.
+This has the potential to create a difficult situation where the jurisdictional officer of the division located in Karnataka may choose not to abide by the Advance Ruling issued by the Kerala AAR to another division of the same company in Karnataka.
+Similarly, a situation may also arise wherein the AAR in different States may conclude differently in respect of the same issue.
+Since the advance ruling is binding on the concerned officer or the jurisdictional officer only in respect of the applicant, there is no assurance that the same officers may apply the interpretation flowing from the jurisdictional AAR in the same or different manner with respect to another registered person in the State.
+But there is no reason to be anxious as the aim of tax administration is to ensure stability in the law and not create instability by deliberately misapplying the interpretations on AARs.